ray-cast/mmd-export/README.md

    ![Alt](./images/progess.png)

-5. Once this Baking progress is done, click the Export button in the toolbar.
+5. Once this baking progress is done, click the Export button in the toolbar.

    ![Alt](./images/export.png)